Saliency, Anchors and Frames: A Multicomponent Damages Experiment, co-authored with Roderick O'Dorisio, 26 Michigan Technology Law Review 1 (2019).

-Why Courts Fail to Protect Privacy: Race, Age, Bias and Technology, forthcoming 106 California Law Review __ (2018) (co-authored with Ian Farrell, Catherine Durso and Christopher Robertson).
+Why Courts Fail to Protect Privacy: Race, Age, Bias and Technology, 106 California Law Review 263 (2018) (co-authored with Ian Farrell, Catherine Durso and Christopher Robertson).

 Time is Money: An Empirical Assessment of Non-Economic Damages Arguments, 95 Washington University Law Review 1 (2017) (co-authored with John Campbell and Christopher Robertson).

-Testing the White Hat Effect in Patent Litigation, co-authored with Roderick O’Dorisio, forthcoming 27 Federal Circuit Bar Journal __ (2017).
+Testing the White Hat Effect in Patent Litigation, co-authored with Roderick O’Dorisio, 27 Federal Circuit Bar Journal 155 (2017).

 Countering the Plaintiff’s Anchor: Jury Simulations to Evaluate Damages Arguments, 101 Iowa Law Review 543 (2016) (co-authored with John Campbell, Christopher Robertson and David Yokum).